libp2p/specs/discovery/mdns.md

 ### Request

-To find all peers, a DNS message is sent with the question `_ipfs._udp.local PTR`.
+To find all peers, a DNS message is sent with the question `_p2p._udp.local PTR`.
 Peers will then start responding with their details.

 Note that a peer must respond to it's own query.
 Thus allows other peers to passively discover it.